-If you’ve suffered through a natural disaster, you might be familiar with the Federal Emergency Management Agency, or FEMA.
-This agency is meant to aid people who end up homeless or in need of money for disaster-related expenses directly following a flood, hurricane, or other catastrophe.
+If you’ve suffered a natural disaster, you might be familiar with the Federal Emergency Management Agency or FEMA.
+This agency is meant to aid people who end up homeless or need money for disaster-related expenses directly following a flood, hurricane, or other catastrophes.

 Simply put, anyone who intentionally lies on a FEMA application is committing FEMA fraud.
 Some examples of FEMA scams include filing a claim in someone else’s name or requesting aid to repair a house that was never damaged by a disaster.

-FEMA fraud investigations are important because fraudulent FEMA claims take money away from people who really need it.
+FEMA fraud investigations are essential because fraudulent FEMA claims take money away from people who need it.
 For this reason, the consequences of FEMA fraud can be steep.
-If you’re convicted with this felony, you could go to prison for up to 30 years and be fined up to $250,000.
+If you’re convicted of this felony, you could go to prison for up to 30 years and be fined up to $250,000.

 So, if you’ve been accused of disaster fraud, get help from a FEMA fraud defense attorney.
 For legal guidance from someone who knows FEMA case laws, including the FEMA fraud statute of limitations and possible defenses, contact The Law Offices of Seth Kretzer today.

-Once you know why disaster fraud is so detrimental, you will understand why FEMA whistleblowers report this type of suspected fraud.
+If you’re wondering how to report FEMA fraud, keep reading.
+Once you know why disaster fraud is so detrimental, you will understand why FEMA whistleblowers report these fraudulent FEMA claims.